nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 and the user successfully completing that edit.
 The alternative paths to this process are numerous, and covering them exhaustively is likely not productive.
 Instead, this represents the "success path" of a successful edit, where nearly every step handles potential failure.

-1. The user begins by entering "mail" in the command box of the main UI.
+Step 1.
+The user begins by entering "mail" in the command box of the main UI.

-2. The `MainWindow` finds the correct field that corresponds to the user input, and tells `PersonProfile`.
+Step 2.
+The `MainWindow` finds the correct field that corresponds to the user input, and tells `PersonProfile`.

-3. `PersonProfile` locates the relevant `PersonProfileField`, and forwards the request for focus.
+Step 3. `PersonProfile` locates the relevant `PersonProfileField`, and forwards the request for focus.

-4. The user's cursor now jumps to the relevant `PersonProfileField`, and thus their next action is handled directly from `PersonProfileField`.
+Step 4.
+The user's cursor now jumps to the relevant `PersonProfileField`, and thus their next action is handled directly from `PersonProfileField`.

-5. The user presses the `enter` key, which alongside the `esc` key, are special keys involved in the confirmation or cancellation of the edit.
+Step 5.
+The user presses the `enter` key, which alongside the `esc` key, are special keys involved in the confirmation or cancellation of the edit.

-6. `PersonProfileField` checks that the entered information is valid for that particular field.
+Step 6. `PersonProfileField` checks that the entered information is valid for that particular field.

-7. `PersonProfileField` then updates the `PersonProfile` about the change.
+Step 7. `PersonProfileField` then updates the `PersonProfile` about the change.

-8. `PersonProfileField` triggers the event `AFTER_CONFIRM` because the user started a confirmation.
+Step 8. `PersonProfileField` triggers the event `AFTER_CONFIRM` because the user started a confirmation.

-9. One of the event handlers listening to the `AFTER_CONFIRM` event is `handleFieldLockIn`, which initiates the next two steps.
+Step 9.
+One of the event handlers listening to the `AFTER_CONFIRM` event is `handleFieldLockIn`, which initiates the next two steps.

-10. `handleFieldLockIn` checks that the new `Person` object described by the fields is valid, and creates one.
+Step 10. `handleFieldLockIn` checks that the new `Person` object described by the fields is valid, and creates one.

-11. `handleFieldLockIn` then asks the `MainWindow` to tell the user that the `Person` is created.
+Step 11. `handleFieldLockIn` then asks the `MainWindow` to tell the user that the `Person` is created.

 Further details on the `MainWindow` side are omitted in this explanation and diagram.